ian-IBCIRL/CI-PP3-Battleships/README.md

 The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

+## Libraries used

+In this project, 3 libraries are utilised, as instructed by Code Institute and their python template

+- The random library is imported to generate random numbers for the opponent ship placement coordinates and to generate the computer's next target location.
+- The Google gspread library is imported to control the spreadsheet containing the username and passwords and the user's scores.
+- The Google google.oauth2.service_account library is imported and the Credentials subsystem is used to authenticate and authorise the code to access the spreadsheet.

 -----
 Happy coding!